feathersjs/feathers/website/content/api/client/rest.md

 ```

 ::warning[REST only]
 FormData and file uploads are only supported with the REST/HTTP transport.
-Socket.io does not support FormData - attempting to send FormData over websockets will result in an error.
 ::

 ::note[note]